neuralXray/sync-music-playlists/README.md

-# Sync music playlists between Rhythmbox (pc) and Vanilla Music (mobile phone)
+# Sync music playlists between Rhythmbox (computer) and Phocid (mobile phone)

-Fully synchronize your music playlists between Rhythmbox, in your computer, and Vanilla Music, in your mobile phone.
+Fully synchronise your music playlists between Rhythmbox, on your computer, and Phocid (or Vanilla Music), on your mobile phone.

-0. Execute:
+0. Run the following commands:

 ```
 git clone https://github.com/neuralXray/sync-music-playlists.git